Skip navigation

 Former Communications & Marketing Officer at Galapagos Conservation Trust

-Long-line fishing is a technique used to catch fish in open water.
+Longline fishing is a technique used to catch fish in open water.
 It involves a main float line which is strung out across vast distances up to 100 km.
-Then secondary vertical lines are attached at regular intervals with baited hooks.
-A 100 km line can have roughly 3000 hooks.
-These long-lines are used near the surface to catch open-water fish like tuna, or near the seafloor to catch bottom-dwelling fish.
+Then, secondary vertical lines are attached at regular intervals with baited hooks.
+A 100 km line can have roughly 3,000 hooks.
+These long lines are used near the surface to catch open-water fish like tuna, or near the seafloor to catch bottom-dwelling fish.
 Longline fishing has been a source of controversy in Galapagos ever since the creation of the marine reserve in 1998, and it continues to occur illegally.
-In this current experimental fishery, fifteen local vessels took part in the first phase, using 50-hook vertical and horizontal longline arrangements.

-The major concern is that modern long-line fishing equipment is very efficient and highly non-selective.
-The catching of a non-target species is called ‘by-catch’.
-By-catch often consists of vulnerable or endangered species which are attracted to the bait and can get caught on the lines as they swallow the hook or become tangled, suffering significantly.
+The major concern is that modern longline fishing equipment is very efficient and highly non-selective.
+The catching of a non-target species is called ‘bycatch’.
+Bycatch often consists of vulnerable or endangered species which are attracted to the bait and can get caught on the lines as they swallow the hook or become entangled.
 Sharks, which need to keep swimming to allow oxygen to pass over their gills, can suffocate on the lines.
-Other animals, such as sea turtles and birds, can end up drowning.
-Long-lines are often left for up to 24 hours and can take at least a day to be hauled in.
+Other animals, such as sea turtles and waved albatrosses, can end up drowning.

-A recent study analysed data from a 2012-2013 long-line fishing project in Galapagos.
+A study published in 2020 analysed data from a 2012-2013 long-line fishing project in Galapagos.
 A total of 4,895 animals from 33 species were captured from 12 vessels.
-Of those, 16 species were protected megafauna including; Galapagos sharks, blacktip sharks, oceanic manta rays, scalloped hammerhead sharks, thresher sharks, silky sharks, Galapagos green sea turtles, Galapagos sea lions and Galapagos fur seals.
+Of those, 16 species were protected megafauna, including Galapagos sharks, blacktip sharks, oceanic manta rays, scalloped hammerhead sharks, thresher sharks, silky sharks, Galapagos green sea turtles, Galapagos sea lions and Galapagos fur seals.

-The GNP estimates that if long-line fishing is reinstated in the GMR, over 10,000 sharks will be caught annually.
+The GNPD estimates that if longline fishing is reinstated in the GMR, over 10,000 sharks will be caught annually.

 However, a secondary threat is the need for large quantities of bait.
 These are usually mullet or other similar fish that are caught in coastal bays using nets.
 If used in shark nursery grounds, this can have a serious impact on their early life stages.